Iyke-7/Iyke-7/README.md

 - 👀 I’m interested in web development and data analysis
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- ⚡ Fun fact: The game of chess & Codility Test challenges.
+- ⚡ Fun fact: The game of chess

 <!---
 Iyke-7/Iyke-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.